strongswan/davici/README.md

 davici is an alternative implementation of the VICI client protocol, targeting better integration in other software stacks.
-It uses an asynchronous, non-blocking API and can be integrated in third party main dispatching loops without the use of threads. davici is a very level library intended as a foundation to build higher level control interfaces for strongSwan.
+It uses an asynchronous, non-blocking API and can be integrated in third-party main dispatching loops without the use of threads. davici is a very low-level library intended as a foundation to build higher level control interfaces for strongSwan.

 ## I/O dispatching and main loop integration ##